Types of College Fit

 Is the cost of attendance, including tuition, fees, and living expenses manageable for me and my family?

-Does the college offer sufficient financial aid or scholarships to make attendance affordable?
+Does the college offer sufficient financial aid or scholarships to make attendance affordable for me?

-Do you or your supporters have any college savings set aside for you?
+Do my supporters have any college savings set aside for me?

 Personal Fit